Seega (game): Variants

-There are many rules that describe what happen if a player can not move a piece.
+There are many rules that describe what happens if a player can not move a piece.
 In one variant, the player can skip their turn, and their opponent plays again.
 In another, the player that can't make a move can make their opponent remove a piece that will allow the player to make a move.
 In another one, the player that can't make a move loses the game, except if it happens immediately after the first move of player one.
 That is, if after player 1 moves for the first time leaving player 2 with no moves, player 1 must remove one of its pieces adjacent to the cell which the first piece moved came from, so that player 2 can move.
 In another variant, it is player 2 that chooses which piece from player 1 will be removed.

 In some versions, the game is over when one player has only one piece left.
 In others, the game is only over when one player has lost their final piece.